IQSS/dataverse/doc/sphinx-guides/source/style/foundations.rst

 Icons
 =====

 We use various icons across the application.
-They appear in buttons and as default thumbnails for repositories, datasets, and files.
+They appear in buttons and as default thumbnails for dataverses, datasets, and files.

 Bootstrap Icons
 ---------------